 Not all on-line programs are available in all states. the graduate college will notify you when you apply.

-**Applications are now being accepted for January 14 session for the DNP Program.
-BSN-DNP applicants will need to take the GRE.
+**Applications are now being accepted for the Spring 2015 session of the DNP Program.

 - Admission is competitive and enrollment is limited.
 Please apply as early as possible to allow for all necessary processing.
 There is open enrollment for January (apply no late than November 20) and August (apply no later than July 15).